steve-cm/RaaS/README.md

 The RaaS API is capable of supporting rewards and incentives for multiple platform structures.

-One example is a 1 to 1 structure, wherein there is one platform, one company, and one account purchasing rewards:
+If you are a company sending all the rewards for your platform from one rewards account then this 1 to 1 structure is for you:

 ![alt text](https://www.tangocard.com/wp-content/themes/tc/uploads/Tango-Card-RaaS-API-1-to-1-Accounts2.png "RaaS API 1 to 1 Account Structure")

-A second example is a structure with multiple companies, each with their own account or accounts to purchase rewards:
+If you are hosting multiple companies on your platform and you want them to be able to hold their own reward accounts then this multi-company and account structure will be what you're looking for:

 ![alt text](https://www.tangocard.com/wp-content/themes/tc/uploads/Tango-Card-RaaS-API-Multiple-Companies-and-Accounts21.png "RaaS API Multiple Companies and Accounts")